 |SAT/ACT scores must be received by||July 1|

-The student-faculty ratio at Duquesne University is 14:1, and the school has 49.7 percent of its classes with fewer than 20 students.
-The most popular majors at Duquesne University include: Business, Management, Marketing, and Related Support Services; Health Professions and Related Programs; Education; Communication, Journalism, and Related Programs; and Social Sciences.
-The average freshman retention rate, an indicator of student satisfaction, is 86.5 percent.
+The student-faculty ratio at Duquesne University is 15:1, and the school has 42.6 percent of its classes with fewer than 20 students.
+The most popular majors at Duquesne University include: Business, Management, Marketing, and Related Support Services; Health Professions and Related Programs; Biological and Biomedical Sciences; Communication, Journalism, and Related Programs; and Education.
+The average freshman retention rate, an indicator of student satisfaction, is 86.8 percent.